Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological

 \subsubsection{Genomic Sequence Modeling and Regulatory Element Prediction}

 GenAI models have transformed the framework of genomic sequence modeling to enable advanced interpretation and prediction of regulatory elements from DNA sequences directly.
-Among the most referenced and notable studies in this direction is DNABERT \cite{ji2021dnabert}, a BERT-derived Transformer model which treated genomic sequences as a language by k-mer tokenization.
-DNABERT enabled high accuracy predictions on a variety of tasks, such as promoter prediction, transcription factor binding site prediction, and splice site prediction.
+Among the most referenced and notable studies in this direction is DNABERT \cite{ji2021dnabert}, a BERT-derived Transformer model that treated genomic sequences as a language by k-mer tokenization.
+DNABERT enabled high-accuracy predictions on a variety of tasks, such as promoter prediction, transcription factor binding site prediction, and splice site prediction.
 It outperformed traditional Convolutional Neural Network (CNN) and Recurrent Neural Network (RNN) models by a wide margin through encoding sequential dependencies without requiring large labeled datasets, thereby generalizing to a variety of bioinformatics tasks.
+Similarly, DNABERT-2 \cite{zhou2024dnabert} enables sequence-only prediction of colorectal cancer enhancers by learning contextual DNA representations through Byte Pair Encoding-based genomic language modeling.
 Extending this thread of research, another work introduced GROVER \cite{sanabria2024dna}, a foundational language model pretrained on the human genome through byte pair encoding.
-GROVER performed better than DNABERT-2 \cite{zhou2023dnabert} and other comparable models in genome element recognition tasks and protein-DNA interaction prediction.
+GROVER performed better than DNABERT-2 \cite{zhou2024dnabert} and other comparable models in genome element recognition tasks and protein-DNA interaction prediction.
 The more advanced vocabulary encoding enabled finer-grained sequence understanding, validating the impact of architectural innovations on genomic modeling.
 Pushing generalizability even further, Nucleotide Transformers \cite{dalla2025nucleotide} were trained on vast, unlabeled DNA datasets to produce general-purpose embeddings.
 These were fine-tuned for molecular attribute prediction and variant ranking.
 Compared to traditional supervised models such as BPNet, these models achieved competitive or enhanced accuracy at greatly reduced training costs, highlighting their efficiency and adaptability across genomic applications.